Syracuse, Kansas

 Syracuse is a city in and the county seat of Hamilton County, Kansas, United States.
 As of the 2020 census, the population of the city was 1,826.
+It is located along Highway 50.

 History

 Syracuse began its existence as a stop on the Atchison, Topeka and Santa Fe Railway.
 The site was originally called Holidayburg or Holliday in honor of Cyrus K. Holliday, first President of the ATSF railway.
 In 1873 a group of settlers from Syracuse, New York arrived and the site was renamed to Syracuse.
 In 1886, Syracuse was recognized as the county seat of Hamilton County.
 Syracuse secured its place in American history on April 5, 1887 by electing an all-woman city council, the first in the nation.
 The council consisted of Mrs. N. E. Wheeler (mayor), Caroline Johnson Barber, Mrs. W. A. Swartwood, Mrs. S. P. Nott, Mrs. Charles Coe, and Mrs. G. C. Riggles.

-By 1912, Syracuse was home to more than a thousand souls, 2 banks, a hotel belonging to the Fred Harvey Company, a flour mill, several machine shops, 2 weekly newspapers (Syracuse Journal and the Republican-News), 4 churches, a county high school with 10 teachers, a telegraph and express office, and an international money order post office.
+By 1912, Syracuse was home to more than a thousand souls, two banks, a hotel belonging to the Fred Harvey Company, a flour mill, several machine shops, two weekly newspapers (Syracuse Journal and the Republican-News), four churches, a county high school with 10 teachers, a telegraph and express office, and an international money order post office.